d-smith/kinesis-firehose-s3/README.md

 * streamback-bucket.yml.
 Use this to create the bucket for the firehose destination
 * streamback.yml.
 Use this to create the firehose - note you will need the name of the Kinesis stream source and the name of the destination bucket to supply as parameters.

+For playing around with this, you might want to deploy [this](https://github.com/d-smith/kinesis-lambda-async) project and use its stream.

 Note that the bucket and stream do not need to be in the same region.

 ## Limitations